danielhaslam/Contoso_Sales_Analysis/README.md

 ## Software Used

-The following resources were employed to effectively manage these databases to build these queries:
+The following resources were employed to effectively manage these databases, and to build and analyse the results of queries on them:

 - **PostgreSQL** was used as the relational database management system, to store and manage the data.